phalpern/WG21-halpern/vector-execution-models.md

    in a non-contiguous set of active lanes.
 (Implies a wavefront barrier.)
- * Prefix-sum (or other parallel prefix): The value of the expression in each lane is the value of the same expression in the previous active lane combined summed with a lane-specific value (or combined using some other associative operation).
+ * Prefix-sum (or other parallel prefix): The value of the expression in each lane is the value of the same expression in the previous active lane summed with a lane-specific value (or combined using some other associative operation).
 (Implies a wavefront barrier.)
  * Chunk reduction: Combine values from multiple lanes into one uniform value.
    (Implies a full barrier.)